MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 ## Dialog types

-Dialogs come in a few different types: prompts, waterfall dialogs, and component dialogs, as shown in this class hierarchy.
+Dialogs come in a few different types as shown in this class hierarchy.

 ![dialog classes](media/bot-builder-dialog-classes.png)

+Prompt dialogs are designed to work with waterfall dialogs.
+Action and input dialogs are designed to work with adaptive dialogs.
+The skill and QnA Maker dialogs wrap skill and QnA Maker features as dialogs.

 ### Prompts